 So what does this mean for market researchers doing work in the EU?
 In short, it means every organization who collects data of any kind must implement a data protocol or risk being fined 4% of total revenue or $20 Million dollars, whichever is higher.

-In order to make it easier for QuestionPro survey software users to create and send GDPR compliant data collection surveys, we have put in place a seven-step process to ensure all data being collected for GDPR market research in the EU is fully GDPR compliant.
+In order to make it easier for QuestionPro survey software users to create and send GDPR compliant market research and data collection surveys, we have put in place a seven-step process to ensure all data being collected for GDPR market research in the EU is fully GDPR compliant.
 Current clients who are on EU servers will automatically have these settings turned on, however, the following information must be added and documented in the settings of QuestionPro your account.

-GDPR Settings Structure
+GDPR Settings Structure for conducting market research

 1. Designate the GDPR Survey – Data Protection Officer